Sergeant Cecil: Later career

 As in the previous year, Sergeant Cecil began his 2007 campaign in April by finishing fourth in the John Porter Stakes before contesting the Yorkshire Cup in May.
 He was ridden by Jimmy Fortune at York and started the 100/30 favourite in a ten-runner field which included Munsef (King George V Stakes), The Last Drop (runner-up in the St Leger), Allegretto, Geordieland (Grand Prix de Chantilly) and Percussionist.
 After racing towards the rear as usual, Sergeant Cecil came with a late rush, gained the advantage inside the final furlong and won by three quarters of a length from Geordieland.

 Sergeant Cecil made no impact in his three remaining races that year.
 He finished tailed-off in last place behind Yeats in the Ascot Gold Cup, sixth of seven behind Dylan Thomas in an ambitious bid for the King George VI and Queen Elizabeth Stakes and fifth to Septimus when attempting to repeat his 2006 victory in the Lonsdale Cup.
 He missed the rest of the season after contracting a "nasty lung infection".

 Sergeant Cecil remained in training as a nine-year-old but was unable to recover his best form, running unplaced in the John Porter Stakes, Yorkshire Cup and Henry II Stakes.
 After finishing last of eight behind Yeats in the Goodwood Cup on 3 August he was retired from racing.
-Terry Cooper commented He was not just the horse of a lifetime but of a dozen lifetimes – he has been absolutely fantastic and it has been a privilege to own him.
+Terry Cooper commented "He was not just the horse of a lifetime but of a dozen lifetimes – he has been absolutely fantastic and it has been a privilege to own him.
 Cecil has taken me to places I never thought I would go to and has enabled me to meet people I would never have met.
 As a horse he is a real gentleman with a lovely temperament and a sound constitution".

 Retirement

 After his retirement from racing Sergeant Cecil was sent for re-training as a dressage horse and was then used as a mount for the trainee jockeys at a riding school but failed to settle in either task.
 He was returned to Terry Cooper's property and was reported in 2017 to be enjoying a "sprightly" retirement.
+Sergeant Cecil died on 23 June 2024, at the age of 25.